Enterprise AI Architecture (EAA)

 Pillar 4 — AI Core Applications

-Service-level AI components centralized for ownership, versioning, monitoring, and governance.
+Defines service-level AI components that justify centralized ownership, versioning, monitoring, and governance.

 Pillar 5 — Interfaces